Welcome to the Blue Heart of Europe

 While it happened to be the beautiful aqua-blue Soča River in Slovenia that they chose, it could just have easily been the Tara River in Montenegro, the upper Neretva River in Bosnia-Herzegovina, the Vjosa in Albania, or any number of other rivers and streams in the region — they all share the quality of being dream-like, beautiful and largely a secret to most of the world.

-While the Balkan rivers are not often identified in the canon of the world’s most treasured natural areas such as the Great Barrier Reef, Amazon Rainforest or the Florida Everglades, it is of no fault of their own.
+While Southeast Europe’s rivers are not often identified in the canon of the world’s most treasured natural areas such as the Great Barrier Reef, Amazon Rainforest or the Florida Everglades, it is of no fault of their own.
 The region’s tumultuous political history often casts a long shadow over its natural and cultural splendor: the name “Sarajevo” unfortunately tends to conjure up tragic images of the Yugsolav wars more readily than images of beautiful mountains, cafés and the 1984 Winter Olympics.

-Even the term “Balkans” itself is unclear to many.
-The “Balkans” refers to the Balkan Peninsula of Europe, an area that is variably defined, but essentially refers to the area sandwiched between the Adriatic and Ionian Seas to the west and the Aegean and Black Seas to the south and east, which includes the countries of former Yugoslavia, Greece, European Turkey, Albania, Bulgaria and part of Romania.
+Southeast Europe refers to the Balkan Peninsula of Europe, an area that is variably defined, but essentially refers to the area sandwiched between the Adriatic and Ionian Seas to the west and the Aegean and Black Seas to the south and east, which includes the countries of former Yugoslavia, Greece, European Turkey, Albania, Bulgaria and part of Romania.

 It is a land of stunning natural beauty and rich cultural heritage.
 Pristine beaches can be found a short distance from karst meadows, lakes and mountains blanketed in mixed forests of beech, black pine, oak, walnut and maple.
 Bears, wolves and lynx still roam the forests, and large aquatic predators such as the Huchen (commonly referred to as “Danube Salmon”, despite not being a salmon) still swim in its streams.